How to Watch the 2023 NFL Draft: Key Dates, Start Times, More

-How to watch the 2023 NFL Draft: Key dates, start times, more originally appeared on NBC Sports Chicago
+How to watch the 2023 NFL Draft: Key dates, start times, more originally appeared on NBC Sports Philadelphia

-Who will be the first name called in the 2023 NFL Draft?
+There was a frenzy of activity in the first three rounds of the NFL draft.

-Will it be Ohio State quarterback C.J.
-Stroud?
-After consecutive 40-passing-touchdown seasons with the Buckeyes, it’s difficult to discount his potential in the NFL.
-Or will Alabama’s Bryce Young rival Stroud for the crown?
-Though Young played three fewer games in 2022 that deflated his overall statistics, he had 47 passing touchdowns in 2021 (15 games).
+It began with two quarterbacks being selected with the first two picks for just the ninth time in modern draft history, with Bryce Young going No. 1 overall to the Carolina Panthers and C.J.
+Stroud going second to the Houston Texans.

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.